ofrohn/d3-celestial/readme.md

   ]};
 ```

-Next we define the apperance of the objects and their names, as they should appear on the map.
-The values are again equivalent to CSS-formats.
+Next we define the apperance of the objects and labels as they will appear on the map.
+The values are equivalent to CSS-formats.
 Fill and stroke colors are only necessary if the objects should appear solid (fill) or as an outline (stroke), or an outline with a semitransparent filling as below.
-Width gives the stroke-linewidth.
+Width gives the line width for outlines.

 ```js
 var pointStyle = {